Reservoir at Eleven Mile State Park

 • No Lifeguards on Duty

 There are no CPW-operated swimming locations with lifeguards on duty at any time.
 Swimmers are responsible for their own safety.
-If swimmers need to be rescued, help will not be available immediately which will increase the risks of cold water shock and drowning.
+If a swimmer needs to be rescued, help will not be available immediately, increasing the risks of cold water shock and drowning.

 • 1.
 Cold Shock